bahadasx/ddl-data-prep/data-preparation.md

 ## Testing the Effect of Data Preparation on Canonicalization of Entities

 In order to test our theory that good data preparation is helpful for performing effective entity resolution, we are going to perform a test using our sample dataset and the Dedupe library.
-For our tests, we will be setting up a Postgres database with our data.
+For our tests, we will be setting up a PostgreSQL database with our data.

-**provide setup for postgres and sql data file/instructions to load file
+###OSX
+PostgreSQL is installed by default on OSX 10.7 or later.
+The easiest way to get setup with PostgreSQL on OSX is to use [Postgres.app](http://postgresapp.com).
+This will install version 9.5.3 of PostgreSQL along with some other useful utilities.

+(Include instructions on how to start DB for each one)

+###Windows

+###Linux(Ubuntu)

+Now that we have installed we will need to load the sample dataset.
+A script(sample_data.sql) is included.  (*include command for loading SQL script)

+*include instructions on how to query database to check for data (select count?)

 First, we will run our sample dataset through Dedupe without any data preparation.